gferraro/csalt/README.md

 ## Usage

 csalt accepts 2 parameters
 1. Device and Groups.
-A list of Devices or group names to translate seperated by a space
+A list of Devices or group names to translate separated by a space
-	- Devices must be in the format of <groupname>:<devicename>
+	- Devices must be in the format of groupname:devicename
-	- Groups will be translated into all devices in thsi group
+	- Groups will be translated into all devices in this group
 2. Salt command to run e.g. `test.ping`

 If only 1 parameter is supplied this will run directly on salt